TBooker/Recombination_Fst/README.md

 A repository containing the scripts and analysis results behind the manuscript ["Variation in recombination affects detection of Fst outliers under neutrality"](https://www.biorxiv.org/content/10.1101/2020.02.06.937813v1).

-*Please feel free to reach out to me if you have questions about the material in this repository* *Contact info is available at my website: https://tbooker.github.io/*
+*Please feel free to reach out to me if you have questions about the material in this repository.
+Contact info is available on my website: https://tbooker.github.io/*

 There are two main parts to this repository: